 Short humorous video spoof – Lean Halloween

 Subscribe to our YouTube Channel so as to not miss out on video resources.
-It’s free.
 We’re working on new Lean training video series.
-Thanks for everyone’s feedback and support!
+Thanks for your feedback and support!

 A fundamental, Lean must-read.
 Visit Books page for details.

 Lean: Manage work as a flow system, 3rd edition.
 France Bergeron and Joanne Gaudet, 2020, Editions JFD.
 Printed in Canada.